seriouswebby/doc/SBFSpot.md

 Setup and install SBFspot to retrieve the data from the inverter and store it in a SQLite/MySQL database (this guide is using MySQL/Maria but should be very similar to setup sqlite).

-`sudo apt-get install mysql-client-5.5 libbluetooth-dev libboost-all-dev libmysqlclient-dev`
+`sudo apt-get install -y mysql-client libbluetooth-dev libboost-date-time-dev libboost-system-dev libboost-filesystem-dev libboost-regex-dev default-libmysqlclient-dev`

 Create the following folders (following the [Filesystem Hierarchical Standards](http://www.pathname.com/fhs/)):